-When we can’t get a child sitter, sometimes the Wife and I will see the same movie different weekend days, so we can compare notes.
-I went to NYC with The Daughter and I went to see the Broadway musical Newsies on a recent Saturday, so The Wife visited the Spectrum Theatre and saw Nebraska.
-She deemed it quite worthwhile, so I went to watch it on that Sunday; she was right.
+When we can’t get a child sitter, sometimes the Wife and I will see the same movie on different weekend days so that we can compare notes.
+I went to NYC with The Daughter to see the Broadway musical Newsies on a recent Saturday, so The Wife visited the Spectrum Theatre and saw Nebraska.
+She deemed it quite worthwhile, so I watched it that Sunday; she was right.

-This is a rare starring role for long-time character Bruce Dern, playing Woody Grant, who is convinced that he has won a million dollars some Publisher’s Clearing House-type mailing, despite the insistence of his family to the conrary.
+This is a rare starring role for long-time character Bruce Dern, playing Woody Grant, who is convinced that he has won a million dollars some Publisher’s Clearing House-type mailing, despite the insistence of his family to the contrary.
 His wife Kate (June Squibb) and elder son Ross (Bob Odenkirk) think Woody’s losing it.
-But younger son David (Will Forte) decides to humor his father, and this leads to a road trip from Billings, MT to Lincoln, NE, with an important side trip to the family’s past.
+But younger son David (Will Forte) decides to humor his father, leading to a road trip from Billings, MT to Lincoln, NE, with an important side trip to the family’s past.

 Did I mention that Nebraska was filmed in black and white?
 This enhances the feel of the story tremendously.

 A friend asked which of the six Oscar-nominated films I’ve seen so far was the most ENJOYABLE; it had been American Hustle, but I think it’s been replaced by Nebraska.